Cohabitation Rights Bill [HL]

 Financial Settlement Orders

-Former cohabitants can apply to the court for a financial settlement order within 24 months of separation, or with justification for exceptional circumstances.
-The court will consider various factors like income, assets, contributions to the relationship, and the welfare of any children involved.
-Orders may include lump sum payments, property transfers, or pension sharing.
-Consent orders, agreed upon by both parties, can also be made.
+The bill allows former cohabitants to apply to the court for a financial settlement order within 24 months of separation (or with justification for a later application).
+The court considers factors like each party's financial resources, needs, contributions to the relationship, and conduct.
+Orders can include lump sum payments, property transfers, or pension sharing.

 Government Spending